The best places to see in Scotland

 As mentioned, I have undying loyalty to Glasgow from the brief time I got to call the city home.
 While Edinburgh is historic and the site of major importance for the Royal Family for centuries, Glasgow is a little more off the beaten path while still being a dynamic, vibrant city.

 Where Glasgow really shines and is enjoyed by locals and tourists alike is its music scene, its world-class museums, its abundant greenspace, and its culinary diversity.
 You will never be bored wandering around Glasgow whatever your interests might be.
-Don’t miss my 10 Unforgettable Things to Do in Glasgow (coming soon!)
+Check out my list of 13 actually fun things to do in Glasgow.

 Glaswegians are also some of the most friendly Scots you’re going to meet.
 I don’t think I ever visited a pub without a local striking up a warm conversation.
 Their accent is much thicker than in other parts of Scotland, so I’m not saying you’ll understand every word of that warm conversation, but you’ll certainly enjoy yourself regardless.